 The ACL system is designed to be intuitive, high-performance, and to provide administrative insight.
-At the highest level, there are four major components to the ACL system: tokens, policies, and capabilities.
+At the highest level, there are three major components to the ACL system: tokens, policies, and capabilities.
 The components are illustrated in the diagram below.

 »Core objects overview